gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [`rcssmin`](https://pypi.org/project/rcssmin/) and [`rjsmin`](https://pypi.org/project/rjsmin/) finish soonest and
 produce larger files. [lightningcss](https://lightningcss.dev/) and [terser](https://github.com/terser/terser) reach turbohtml's compression with longer runtimes. [resiliparse](https://github.com/chatnoir-eu/chatnoir-resiliparse) matches turbohtml on parsing with another hand-written C parser.
-Across the table, typed and conformant APIs retain native-code speed.
+Across these measurements, a typed, conformant API retains native-code speed.

 That interpretation matters more than declaring a winner.
 A regex minifier can win the timing row by declining parser work, and the larger output records the consequence.
 A full parser can match the output size while spending more time on its representation.
 Parsing shows another boundary: two hand-written C implementations can converge on the same time even when the Python APIs around them differ.
-The table asks which work each program performs before attributing the result to its implementation language.
+Compare the work each program performs before attributing a result to its implementation language.

 ### A tag name becomes an integer

-Every comparison such as `<script>`, `</p>`, or `div.note` appears to require a byte walk.
+Comparisons with names such as `<script>`, `</p>`, or `div.note` appear to require a byte walk.
 The tokenizer removes that work before the tree exists.
 Each HTML tag and attribute name receives a small integer called an _atom_.
-Lowercasing already occurred during tokenization, so the tree stores the lookup result.
+The tokenizer lowercases names and stores the lookup result in the tree.
 Matching `<div>` becomes `node->atom == TH_TAG_DIV`.
 Names outside the table share `TH_TAG_UNKNOWN` and use a byte comparison.

 The distinction changes what the CPU reads.
 A string comparison loads bytes until it finds a mismatch or reaches the